 Fast charging means you’ll be topped up from empty in 44 minutes while home-charging with a wall-box will take seven hours — both acceptable speeds for modern EVs.
 The Kona is also practical.
 It has 332 litres of load space with the seats up, and a capacious 1114 litres with them down.

-Tesla’s Model 3 was touted as an easier entry to the tech-oriented automotive brand, and indeed, the Standard Range Plus variant manages to make our list of affordable electric cars.
-It remains a simple way to gain access to Tesla’s world-class tech and, although it doesn’t deliver the same range or performance as its dearer stablemates, it does bring the brand to a much broader client base.
+Tesla’s Model 3 was touted as an easier entry to the tech-oriented automotive brand, and indeed, the RWD (Rear Wheel Drive) variant manages to make our list of affordable electric cars.
+At around AU$65,000 drive away It remains a simple way to gain access to Tesla’s world-class tech and, although it doesn’t deliver the same range or performance as its dearer stablemates, it does bring the brand to a much broader client base.

 The Model 3 is all-out to impress and impress it does, with a strikingly minimalistic interior which flies in the face of modern car design.
 Everything is controlled via the massive central touch screen, and you get a host of fun easter eggs to explore too.
 Over-the-air updates, much like your smartphone, keep each Model 3 up to date, and you’re also given access to Tesla’s Level-2 autonomous driving features — albeit the best of which is only activated with a pricey add-on.